dnorcott/dnorcott.github.io/_posts/2016-06-09-map-and-flatmap.md

 ---
 layout: post
-title:  "for-loops are for suckers: An OO-programmer's guide to map and flatMap"
+title:  "For-loops are overrated: An OO-programmer's guide to map and flatMap"
 date:   2016-06-09 22:00:00 -0400
 tags: swift
 ---